-This Code of Practice defines the minimum requirements for the Metering Equipment required for the measurement and recording of electricity transfers at Defined Metering Points where the rated circuit capacity does not exceed 10MVA.
+This Code of Practice defines the minimum requirements for the Metering Equipment required for the measurement and recording of electricity transfers occurring at the relevant Defined Metering Points (DMPs) where the rated circuit capacity, at Actual Metering Points (AMPs) does not exceed 10MVA.

-For the purpose of this Code of Practice the rated circuit capacity in MVA shall be determined by the lowest rated primary plant (e.g. transformer rating, line rating, etc) of the circuit.
+For the purpose of this Code of Practice the rated circuit capacity in MVA shall be determined by the lowest rated primary plant (e.g. transformer rating, line rating, etc) of the circuit (this does not include the capacity of the load or generation connected to that circuit) at the AMP.
 The Metering Equipment provision and accuracy requirements shall anticipate any future up-rating consistent with the installed primary plant.
 The primary plant maximum continuous ratings shall be used in this assessment.